50 Irresistible First Date Ideas That'll Immediately Break the Ice

 Everyone knows the first date is the hardest one to plan.
-Should you opt for something simple—such as coffee or a drink—or are you the type of person who wants to be remembered by doing something out-of-the-box?
-One thing is for sure: when planning a first date, you want to make sure it will go well— and hopefully give you the chance to plan a second date, as well.
+Should you opt for something simple—such as coffee or a drink—or are you the type of person who wants to be remembered for suggesting something more unique?
+One thing is for sure: When it comes to first date ideas, you want to stick to activities that ensure you both have a good time—and hopefully, you'll soon be planning a second date, as well.
 Read on for 50 potential first dates that will help you find your chemistry.

 1. Take a walk.

 Yes, sometimes the simplest date ideas are the best ones.
 According to research by the dating app Zoosk, after dinner and coffee, a walk is the third most popular date idea for women in their 30s, 50s, and 60s.
-It ranked 4th among women in their 20s.
+It ranked fourth among women in their 20s.
 Taking a stroll is a simple, organic, and inexpensive way to get that first date conversation flowing.

 "Visiting one or several museums can be a great first date," says Michelle Ngome, a speaker, author, and connection enthusiast.
-"Many museums are free, affordable, or accept donations.
+"Many are free, affordable, or accept donations.
 This gives the couple a chance to have casual small talk and understand each other's perspective on life based on art."

-It's also a surefire way of killing any awkward silences: There will be an endless supply of great conversation starters all around you.
-Plus, many museums have a small cafe inside, so if things are going well, you can extend the date by grabbing a bite.
+An art museum also offers the perfect setting to kill any awkward silences: There will be an endless supply of great conversation starters all around you.
+Plus, many museums have small cafes, so if things are going well, you can extend the date by grabbing a bite.